rifqinadhir/aland_scraping_postgresql/README.md

-# **A-Land Product Scraping, Data Cleaning, and Database Insertion using Python & PostgreSQL**
+# **A-Land Product Scraping, Cleaning, and Database Loading using Python & PostgreSQL**

 ---